Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Conclusions and future work

-Finally, the series of fmp results presented in this paper can be compared with the general fmp result regarding cofinal subframe logics and canonical formulas in \cite[Theorem 11.55]{czModalLogic1997}, originally proved by Zakharyaschev \cite{ZakharyaschevCanonical3}.
-Both claim the fmp for classes of logics of the form ``a special logic + some special formulas.''
-On the other hand, Zakharyaschev's results have an interesting consequence that every extension of $\Sf$ (or $\IPC$) with finitely many axioms in one variable has the fmp \cite[Theorem 11.58 and Corollary 11.59]{czModalLogic1997}.
-It remains open if our results lead to such an elegant fmp result.
+Finally, as discussed in the introduction, the series of fmp results presented in this paper can be compared with the general fmp result proved by Zakharyaschev \cite{ZakharyaschevCanonical3} regarding cofinal subframe logics and canonical formulas (see also \cite[Theorem 11.55]{czModalLogic1997}).
+Despite the similarity in appearance, Zakharyaschev's results have an interesting consequence that every extension of $\Sf$ (or $\IPC$) with finitely many axioms in one variable has the fmp \cite[Theorem 11.58 and Corollary 11.59]{czModalLogic1997}.
+It remains open whether our results lead to such an elegant fmp result.

 [heading=bibintoc,title=References]